John Gosden: Personal life

 Gosden is called "one of the sport's great communicators".
-His television interviews are often praised,"Gosden is Cary Grant in Ernie Els's body.
+His television interviews are often praised: "Gosden is Cary Grant in Ernie Els's body.
 He is the Big Easy with a sly smile, a wry wit, and a charismatic charm".

 Gosden is a music fan, according to Ronnie Wood, guitarist for the Rolling Stones.
 "He knows his music history.
 He knows everything about Bob Dylan, followed by everything about the Stones.
 He knows all the words and everything", said Wood.
 Gosden also describes himself as "a Neil Young man", and said "I went to see him the other week at the Hammersmith Apollo and it was just wonderful".

 Gosden has said of his position, "You have to move along gracefully if you can, and hopefully with a following wind, with common sense, a sense of reality, humility and a bit of history".
 His office is decorated with pictures of some of the most successful horses he has trained,"Paintings of champion horses – the filly Ryafan, last year's Breeders' Cup hero Raven's Pass – look down from the walls".

-Gosden is a Conservative Party donor, contributing £25,000 to the party including £10,000 to Newmarket MP Matt Hancock.

 He was invited to ride in the King's procession at Royal Ascot 2023.
+He was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to horseracing and training.

+Charity work

+Public records show he is a trustee or patron of charities including the Spinal Research Trust, formally the International Spinal Research Trust, the UK's leading charity funding research into spinal cord repair, and Horatio's Garden, a charity that creates therapeutic, accessible gardens within NHS spinal injury centres.

+Gosden has also backed diversity and inclusion in British racing.
+At the 2020 launch of Racing with Pride — the official diversity network of British racing — he was among senior industry figures to lend public support, noting the diversity of his workforce.

+Gosden has also supported local organisations in Newmarket, helping raise money for the Newmarket Housing Trust and Racing Welfare.

+In May 2015, when Matt Hancock was Newmarket MP, Gosden donated £10,000 to the MP's office costs and £15,000 to the Conservative Party.